-The EIRPθ,φ is be measured as an average pattern over a number of test beams in discrete steps and equation (1) needs to be written in discrete form, and the next section describes how this is considered.
+The EIRPθ,φ is be measured as an average pattern over a number of test beam directions in discrete steps and equation (1) needs to be written in discrete form, and the next section describes how this is considered.

 Averaging is done on linear units.